sunnatjonMuratov/Scuba_Diving/README.md

 .
-├── index.html            # The main landing page for the Scuba Diving Experience App ├── styles.css            # Contains all the CSS styles for the project ├── /images               # Directory for all the images used in the project │   ├── scuba1.jpg
+├── index.html            # The main landing page for the Scuba Diving Experience App
+├── styles.css            # Contains all the CSS styles for the project
+├── /images               # Directory for all the images used in the project │   ├── scuba1.jpg
 │   ├── scuba2.jpg
 │   └── ...
-└── /assets               # Optional, if you have additional assets like fonts or icons
+└──

 Clone the Repository: